 René David Levy Maduro is a longstanding member of congregation Mikvé Israel-Emanuel.
 He was community board member for about 40 years, serving as president and chairman, and today he is a member of the Council of Elders.
 We give a special mention to René today in recognition of his love and care for the synagogue and its traditions.
 He is passionate about the Mikvé Israel Emanuel synagogue (the Snoa) and its history and has toiled tirelessly to educate present generations and to pass on the history of this historic Jewish congregation locally and in the Dutch Caribbean.

-Would you like to become a member of our congregation or just want to know more about the rules, regulations, and customs at our synagogue?
+Would you like to become a member of our congregation, or would you just like to know more about the rules, regulations, and customs at our synagogue?
 Jews who are local residents or who live abroad are very welcome to apply for membership.
 To consider this further, please refer to the following documents for more information.

 Want to know more about our almost 400-year-old congregation?